 If you’re healthy, most of your hair follicles at any given time are in their growing phase (anagen), while a minority are in the resting phase– telogen.
 However, the slightest variation in your thyroid hormone levels will throw off your normal hair cycle.
 And not in a good way!
 Your hair follicles won’t remain in anagen, will transition to the telogen phase and fall out far too quickly.

-Hypothyroidism Hair Loss vs Hyperthyroidism Hair Loss
+Hypothyroidism Hair Loss

 There are two main types of thyroid disorders, both of which can lead to hair loss.
 Your thyroid will either secrete too many hormones (a condition called hyperthyroidism) or not enough (known as hypothyroidism).
-Hair loss most commonly occurs with hypothyroidism, although it can occur with either.
+Hair loss and thinning most commonly occurs with hypothyroidism, although it can occur with either.

 Why?
 Hypo, not to be confused with hippo, comes from the Greek preposition hypo– meaning “under” or “below”.
 In other words, your metabolic rate slows down, and your hair follicles don’t have enough energy to function optimally.